irunazushan/irunazushan.github.io/Projects/SmartCalc/README.md

 - `qmake`

 ## Development Details
-The calculator has been developed using the C/C++ programming language and the QT Creator version 6.2.
+- The calculator has been developed using the C/C++  programming language using gcc compiler and the QT Creator version 6.2.
+- The program is built with Makefile which contains standard set of targets for GNU-programs: all, install, uninstall, clean, dvi, dist, test, gcov_report.
+- The calculation is done after you complete entering the calculating expression and press the = symbol or press "Enter" putton.
+- Users are able to enter up to 255 characters

 ## Installation Command
 To install the calculator, please run the following command: